 Science users need access to OOI documents (e.g. mooring drawing) and reports (e.g. cruise report) that are different from metadata that would be associated with a specific data product.

 Science users need to understand data provenance.
 The OOI must fully describe data, including all transformations, analyses, and interpretations.
-This includes calibration factors and observatory configurations for all deployments.
+This includes calibration factors, cross calibration, and observatory configurations for all deployments.

 Science users need access to algorithm codes, input parameters and quality flag limits, as well as any records of configuration change.